SprocketBot/sprocket-infra/TOWNHALL_DECK.md

 A: If you know of one that does everything we need, we're all ears.
 Simplification is ongoing, but some complexity is inherent.

 **Q: Why did it take so long?**
-A: Because I was doing this alone, in my free time, while also having a full-time job and personal life.
-And it's genuinely difficult work.
+A: Because we had no team, no process, and no budget for infrastructure.
+When everything broke, we had to start from scratch.

-**Q: What happens if you leave?**
+**Q: What happens if the people with knowledge leave?**
-A: That's why we need more volunteers.
+A: That's why we're building a team.
 No single person should be critical infrastructure.

 **Q: How much time commitment are we talking about?**
 A: Flexible.
 Even 2-4 hours a month helps.
 More is better, but something is better than nothing.